Tell City, Indiana

-Tell City is a city in and the county seat of Troy Township, Perry County, in the U.S. state of Indiana.
-It is located along the Ohio River.
+Tell City is a city in and the county seat of Perry County, Indiana, United States, along the Ohio River.
 The population was 7,506 at the 2020 census.

 History

 Tell City traces its 150+ year old roots to a meeting in Cincinnati, Ohio in November 1856.
 A group of Swiss-German immigrants met in Cincinnati to organize a society known as the "Swiss Colonization Society."
 The society's purpose was to obtain affordable homesteads for mechanics, shopkeepers, factory workers, and small farmers in a location where all could live in harmony.

 The Society decided to purchase a tract of land three miles (5 km) square to be surveyed as a city plot.
 The group was sent out to purchase the land and told to keep in mind they should find a healthful climate, fertile soil, good water, ample timber, as well as a location near a navigable river and a railroad, if possible.
 Purchase of a suitable site was made in July 1857.
 The tract, containing 4152 acre, was laid out in 392 town blocks with 7,328 building lots and 294 garden lots.